eepgxxy/eepgxxy.github.io/_posts/blog/2017-04-18-angularjs-Ajax.markdown

 });
 {% endhighlight %}

-This is fine if you put `$http` service in your *Controller* file.
+This works if you put `$http` service in your *Controller* file.
 However, if you make the ajax call in your custom defined *Services*, then things will be different because of the asynchronous nature of ajax.

-Returning data from service to controller in *angularJS* can be hard at first sight, because the returned data can not be visible (being **undefined**) when the controller begins use it.
+Returning data from service to controller in *angularJS* can be hard at first sight, because the returned data is no longer being visible (being **undefined**) when the controller begins use it.
 There are three solutions to the above mentioned problem:

 * Utilizing the $q service